mgohmann/Import-GPtoEnvironment/README.md

 |-------- Workstations
 |----------- Laptops
 |----------- Desktops

 Group Policy Object Naming Convention
 =============================

-Each Group Policies Object MUST start with the three digit prefix for the name of the environment.
+Each Group Policy Object MUST start with the three character prefix for the name of the environment.
 "PRD"
 "TST"
 "DEV"